oracle-livelabs/cloud-database-services/exadata-database-service-xs-deploy-high-perf-gen-ai-apps/provision-database/provision-database.md

-# Create Oracle Database on Oracle Exadata Database Service on Exascale Infrastructure
+# Create an Oracle Database on Oracle Exadata Database Service on Exascale Infrastructure

 ## Introduction